Lower bounds on nonnegative rank via nonnegative nuclear norms: The lower bound

 Recall that a symmetric matrix $M \in \cS^n$ is copositive if $x^\tr M x \geq 0$ for all $x \geq 0$.
 An equivalent way of formulating this condition is to say that the following polynomial of degree~4

 is globally nonnegative.
 The cone $\cC$ of copositive matrices can thus be described as:

-The $k$'th order relaxation of $\cC$ proposed by Parrilo in \cite{parrilo2000structured} is defined as:
+The $k$'th order inner approximation of $\cC$ proposed by Parrilo in \cite{parrilo2000structured} is defined as:

-It is clear that for any $k$ we have $\cC^{[k]} \subseteq \cC$ and also $\cC^{[k]} \subseteq \cC^{[k+1]}$, which shows that the sequence $(\cC^{[k]})_{k \in \NN}$ forms a sequence of tighter and tighter inner approximations to the cone of copositive matrices.
-A crucial property of this hierarchy is that each cone $\cC^{[k]}$ can be represented using linear matrix inequalities, which means that optimizing a linear function over any of these cones is equivalent to a semidefinite program (the size of the semidefinite program will of course increase as $k$ increases).
-An interesting feature concerning this hierarchy is that the relaxation of order $k=0$ corresponds to
+It is clear that for any $k$ we have $\cC^{[k]} \subseteq \cC$ and also $\cC^{[k]} \subseteq \cC^{[k+1]}$, thus the sequence $(\cC^{[k]})_{k \in \NN}$ forms a sequence of nested inner approximations to the cone of copositive matrices; furthermore it is known via P{\'o}lya's theorem that this sequence converges to the copositive cone, cf. \cite{parrilo2000structured}.
+A crucial property of this hierarchy is that each cone $\cC^{[k]}$ can be represented using linear matrix inequalities, which means that optimizing a linear function over any of these cones is equivalent to a semidefinite program.
+Of course, the size of the semidefinite program gets larger as $k$ gets larger, and the size of the semidefinite program at the $k$'th level is $\binom{n+k+1}{k+2}$.
+Note however that the semidefinite programs arising from this hierarchy can usually be simplified so that they can be solved more efficiently, cf. \cite{parrilo2000structured} and \cite[Section 8.1]{gatermann2004symmetry}.